Saturday the 25th and Sunday the 26th of May 2019

 Rhuddfest's new home is in the meadows adjacent to Rhuddlan castle find us just off station road.

-Bring a picnic or enjoy amazing food from one of our hand-picked caterers.
-No glass, soft drinks or alcohol to be brought into the festival.
-Free tap water is available.
+Bring a picnic or enjoy amazing food from one of our street traders.
+No glass including food containers, soft drinks or alcohol to be brought into the festival.
+Free tap water is available on site, help the environment and bring a refillable bottle.
 To keep everybody safe inside the festival bags will be searched on entry.

 Do you have car parking?
-Yes we have limited onsite car parking, once this is full you will be directed to the over flow car park.
+Yes, we have free onsite car parking in the fields before the festival event arena.
 Disabled car parking is available near the festival entrance, please advise the entrance Marshall as you enter the site.
 You will need a blue badge or expressed prior written approval from us to park in the disabled area.

 Do you have camping?
-We have limited camping available on the Saturday night.
-Please purchase a weekend ticket if you wish to camp.
+We have camping available on Friday, Saturday and Sunday nights.
+Please purchase camping ticket/s for the nights you wish to camp.
 Only tents are permitted.
 Under 18s must be with an adult, i.e parent, legal guardian or nominated guardian.
 Anyone young person or child attempting to enter the festival campsite without their adult will be denied entry to the campsite and will have to wait at the lost child point until their parent or guardian collects them.

 Do you have age restrictions?
 Children under the age of 16 must be accompanied by a responsible adult.
 The responsible adult may be

 asked to show ID if they look younger than 25.
 If the responsible adult is aged between 18 and 21 the maximum number of children they may bring into the event is 4.

 We want to make Rhuddfest 2019 bigger and better and more prominent in the area for locals and tourists.
 So we need your help to improve in all sorts of areas.
 If you can offer skills and experience in planning, organising, marketing, making props or helping out with distributing leaflets, then please contact us.

 To apply to volunteer or for work experience please email your details to: email@example.com